git-archiver/mcs-supported-platforms/content/en/LinkIt Connect 7681/LinkIt_Connect_7681_Getting_Started_Contents.md

 d. **Wait a few seconds** for your device to pop up on the screen.
 If it doesn't, please first make sure that your **Wi-Fi is live** and that you are in an **area with good reception**, and then try again.
 Once your device is found, the app will immediately **jump back** to the "Add Devices" screen.
 If not, however, hit Cancel to return back to the "Add Devices" screen.

-# 4. Register a test device
+# Step 4.
+Register a test device

 a.
 Almost done; just need to register your LinkIt Connect 7681 to your MCS account.
 Hit the plus icon next to your Wi-Fi that you connected to in the previous section.